docker/docs/notary/advanced_usage.md

 No root keys found.
 Generating a new root key...
 You are about to create a new root signing key passphrase.
 This passphrase is used to protect the most sensitive key in your signing system.
-Please choose a long, complex passphrase and be careful to keep the password and the key file itself secure and backed up.
+Choose a long, complex passphrase and be careful to keep the password and the key file itself secure and backed up.
 It is highly recommended that you use a password manager to generate the passphrase and keep it safe.
 There is no way to recover this key.
 You can find the key in your config directory.